UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 > > ### Solution
 > > Git keeps all of its files in the `.git` directory.
 > > To recover from this little mistake, Riley can just remove the `.git`
-> > folder in the moons subdirectory by running the following command from inside the `my_project` directory:
+> > folder in the moons subdirectory by running the following command from inside the `un-report` directory:
 > >
 > > ~~~
 > > $ rm -rf moons/.git